niltwill/vc-updatedscm/README.md

 - Moved biker's spawn location in the last cutscene of "Hog Tied" so he'l no longer appear out of nowhere (this is done to support "RestoreCutsceneFOV = 0" option in Widescreen Fix)
 - Gang Burrito's are now instantly destroyed once you park Angel in the marker in front of Biker Clubhouse in "Hog Tied" (This is done to prevent some weird stuff going on on the cutscene like in the original)
 - Removed script-related censorship for German and French languages.
+- Fixed misplaced release switch sphere in "The Fastest Boat"
+- -Fixed sphere in front of the panel not being removed on the cutscene when Tommy presses release switch in "The Fastest Boat"
 </details>

 <details>